jyee/katacoda-scenarios/chaos-workshop/step2.md

-In order to do Chaos Engineering, you must have monitoring in place.
-Monitoring is how you'll verify your tests, evaluate your results, and determine next-steps to improve your systems.
-Additionally, Chaos Engineering can help you improve your monitoring by exposing areas of your system that are insufficiently monitored.

-## Installing Datadog

 To start, log into your [Datadog](https://app.datadoghq.com) account and navigate to the [APIs page](https://app.datadoghq.com/account/settings#api) under the Integrations menu.
 Then add your API Key as a Kubernetes secret:

 `kubectl create secret generic datadog-api --from-literal=token=<YOUR_API_KEY>`{{copy}}